Turkish intervention in Libya (2020–present): Incidents with Operation Irini and arms trafficking

-In 2018, the UN condemned Turkish shipments of arms to Libya which violated the arms embargo and called them “extremely disconcerting.”
+In 2018, the UN condemned Turkish shipments of arms to Libya which violated the arms embargo and called them "extremely disconcerting".
 Turkish Foreign Minister rejected the accusations.

 In 2019, shipments of Turkish arms was captured in Libya's port.
 Furthermore, the cargo ship Amazon Giurgiulesti under the flag of Moldova transferred arms from Turkey to Libya (from the port of Samsun in Turkey to the port of Tripoli in Libya) in violation of UN sanctions.
 After the incident revealed, the Moldovan authorities suspended the flag registration of the ship.
 Although Moldovan-flagged, the ship is owned by the Turkish company Maya RoRo SA and operated by the Akdeniz Roro Deniz Tasimaciligi Turizm Sanayi ve Ticaret Limited Sti.

 In addition, a UN report claimed that Jordan, Turkey and the United Arab Emirates were the main powers who constantly violated the arms embargo.

 In 2020, Turkey has prevented warships from Germany, France and Greece which participated in the EU Operation Irini and the NATO Operation Sea Guardian to inspect Turkish vessels which were suspected of carrying illegal arms to Libya.
 One of the vessels (Çirkin) later found to have violated the UN arms embargo and the maritime company was sanctioned by the EU.

 In addition, the captain of the Lebanese-flagged cargo ship Bana was arrested in Italy.
 The vessel was accused of transferring arms and Turkish military personnel from Turkey to Libya in violation of the United Nations arms embargo, with the escort of the Turkish navy frigates.
 Moreover, French fighter jets from the French aircraft carrier Charles de Gaulle spotted the delivery at Libya, while on a reconnaissance mission.

 In 2020, a joint investigation of The Guardian, Bellingcat, Lighthouse Reports, Stern, ARD and elDiario.es revealed regular flights of cargo planes, transferring arms and personnel, between Turkish and Libyan airports.

 In September 2021, a report of the Operation Irini revealed that Turkey refused the inspection of Turkish ships heading to Libya 6 times.

 In February 2022, the Turkish intelligence captured and abducted from Ukraine the Turkish arm dealer and former special forces captain in the Turkish armed forces, Nuri Bozkir, after he exposed the Turkish arms transfers to militant groups in Syria and Libya.
 In an interview before his arrest he said that he bought weapons in eastern European countries and shipped them to Turkey.
 Then the Turkish intelligence sent them to battlefields across the region.

 In May and October 2022, Turkey refused to accept the inspection of the Turkish flagged vessels MSKosovak (May 2022) and MV Matilde A (October 2022) which were heading to Libya.

+In March 2023, Turkey denied inspection to Turkish flagged MV KOSOVAK requested by Irini.
+Security Council called upon all UN members to cooperate with inspections.

-Conviction of Journalists
+Conviction of journalists

 In September 2020, five Turkish journalists were jailed in Turkey after revealing documents about the Turkish intelligence activities in Libya.
 Three of them released in February 2022.